-The developer has provided a site plan and expressed the desire to only build three story apartments on the entire site.
-Mr. Gonzalez explained that the market calls for anything over three stories to provide an elevator, and for such a small complex the cost of providing an elevator to the fourth floor would not be feasible.
+The developer has provided a site plan and expressed the desire to build three story apartments on the entire site.
+Mr. Gonzalez explained that the market dictates that anything over three stories would need to provide an elevator to the higher floors, and for such a small complex the cost of providing elevators to the fourth floor would not be financially feasible.
 He would have to build two elevators (one for each complex) and only gain 9 units.
 The developer is not required to plat the lot, because it is already part of a platted subdivision and therefore falls under the criteria enforced at the time of platting.
 He is not required to provide LID features.
+The development will still need to meet the State of Texas Guidelines which provide for mitigation of the development with regard to drainage.
+In short, a downstream property owner must accept water flow that naturally discharges onto their property and an upstream owner cannot divert surface water flows in a manner that causes harm to his neighbor.
+The developer has a responsibility to therefore control the rate of flow off their site to avoid causing harm (flooding) of downstream properties even though the city cannot apply its current ordinance requirements.
 Mr. Gonzalez has provided the city with a letter of intent (attached) in which he states he will incorporate LID features into the development and limit the heights of the buildings to three stories.
-He does not own the property yet and therefore cannot provide deed restrictions that would limit the property.
+He does not own the property yet and therefore cannot provide deed restrictions that would bind the property.
 He also demonstrated (attached) how he will incorporate LID to control and filter the runoff from the site.
 He intends to capture runoff from the roof tops and the parking lot and then filter it using a pervious paving system, rain gardens and vegetated swales in the open space and landscape areas.
+A different developer of this site may not be willing to incorporate any LID features.

 The developer provided a traffic impact analysis.
 The trips during the peak hours are minimal.
-A total of 26 cars exiting the development over a two-hour timeframe breaks down to 13 cars in an hour's time or about one car every five minutes at peak.
+A total of 26 cars exiting the development over a two hour timeframe equates to 13 cars in an hour's time or about one car every five minutes at peak.
 As the property is currently zoned, a developer could potentially build anywhere between 20 single family homes to 30 townhome units, which during peak hours calculates to +/- 10 trips in an hour's time or one trip every six minutes at peak.
 The difference is negligible.